Your resume needs a summary of qualifications if you want to get more interviews without a ton of work. Why?

 By comparison, that just falls flat.
 Kind of like saying, "I can run really fast" vs, "I ran in the 2016 Olympics."

 Now you know what a statement of qualifications looks like.
 Next let me show you how to make the perfect one and get more interviews.

 Want to make sure your summary of qualifications will hook every recruiter and get you that interview?

-Pro Tip: Don't think you've got enough material to write a good qualifications summary?
+Pro Tip: Don't think you've got enough material to write a good qualifications statement?
 Give yourself more credit.
 See the next section for a helping hand.

 How to Make a Summary of Qualifications

 Think of a statement of qualifications like a fireworks finale.

 It's got all your best shots in one place to guarantee a lot of oohs and ahhs.